How to read music notes: The beginner’s guide

-The mnemonic tricks are an excellent way to help kids and adult learners alike remember the notes on a piano.
+The mnemonic tricks are an excellent way to help kids and adult learners alike remember the piano notes.

-Developing as a player does mean memorising the notes or at least working out how many keys to move up relative to the notes on a page – i.e., up one line.
+Developing as a player means memorising the notes or working out how many keys to move up relative to the notes on a page – i.e., up to one line.

-Once you have mastered the basics of which note is which, you can move on to establishing timing though crotchets (worth one beat), minims (worth two beats) quavers (worth half a beat) and semi-breves (worth four beats as a general rule), as well as incorporating sharp and flat notes.
+Once you have mastered the basics of which note is which, you can move on to establishing timing through crotchets (worth one beat), minims (worth two beats), quavers (worth half a beat) and semi-breves (worth four beats as a general rule), as well as incorporating sharp and flat notes.

-Memorising the notes in a bar is certainly the best place to start in your journey as a piano player though.
+Memorising the notes in a bar is undoubtedly the best place to start your journey as a piano player.